khqnn/khqnn/README.md

   As a senior software engineer for the Clause Generation project, my responsibilities included implementing and optimizing the clause generation pipeline, model training, and evaluation.

 - **Challenges Faced**
+  1. ***LLMs too large for available GPU memory***
-  The LLMs utilized in the project were too large to fit in the available GPU memory, posing challenges in model training and inference.
+     <b>Challenge: </b> The LLMs used in the project were too large to fit in the available GPU memory, which posed significant challenges in both model training and inference phases.

-- **Solutions Implemented**
-  To address the GPU memory limitations, we conducted testing using EC2 g5.2xlarge instances, which provided sufficient resources for model training and inference.
-Additionally, for local development and testing, we implemented quantization techniques to optimize model size and memory usage.
-This allowed us to generate outputs using quantized LLMs and evaluate them based on syntax and semantic similarity metrics.
+     <b>Solution: </b> Conducted testing using EC2 g5.2xlarge instances, which provided sufficient GPU memory and computational power for efficient model training and inference.
+Implemented quantization techniques to reduce the model size, enabling it to fit within the available memory constraints.
+This involved converting the model to a lower precision format, significantly reducing the memory footprint without compromising performance.

+  2. ***Maintaining model performance after quantization***
+     <b>Challenge: </b> Quantizing the model to fit within memory constraints could potentially degrade its performance, particularly in terms of accuracy and output quality.
+     <b>Solution: </b> Evaluated the performance of quantized models using syntax and semantic similarity metrics to ensure that the generated clauses maintained high-quality standards.
+Performed iterative fine-tuning and optimization to balance model size and performance, ensuring that the quantized models produced outputs comparable to their full-precision counterparts.

+  3. ***Ensuring efficient prompt engineering***
+     <b>Challenge: </b> Effective prompt engineering is critical for guiding the LLMs to generate accurate and contextually appropriate legal clauses.
+     <b>Solution: </b> Developed and tested various prompt templates to determine the most effective configurations for eliciting high-quality clause generation from the LLMs.
+Conducted extensive experimentation with different prompt structures and contextual inputs, continuously refining the approach based on output quality and relevance.

+  4. ***Integrating multiple frameworks (Llama and Falcon)***
+     <b>Challenge: </b> Utilizing multiple frameworks like Llama and Falcon for specific functionalities added complexity to the integration and coordination of different components within the project.
+     <b>Solution: </b> Designed a modular architecture that allowed for seamless integration of different frameworks, ensuring that each component could be developed and tested independently before integration.
+Conducted thorough interoperability testing to identify and resolve any compatibility issues between the frameworks, ensuring smooth and efficient operation of the entire clause generation pipeline.

+  5. ***Managing computational resources for development and testing***
+     <b>Challenge: </b> Developing and testing the clause generation pipeline required significant computational resources, which could be challenging to manage, especially during local development.
+     <b>Solution: </b> Adopted a hybrid development environment where resource-intensive tasks were offloaded to cloud-based EC2 instances, while local development and testing utilized optimized, quantized models.
+Implemented a robust scheduling and resource management system to ensure efficient utilization of computational resources, minimizing downtime and maximizing productivity.

 ### Stealth Address Library
 - **Description**